THEATRE news, REVIEWs,

 THE RECIPE at La Jolla Playhouse

 At its best, “The Recipe” at La Jolla Playhouse is as warm and inviting as a kitchen in winter: fragrant with possibility, anchored by love, and anchored even more firmly by two utterly charming leads.
-At nearly two hours and 45 minutes, however, this ambitious new musical sometimes forgets that even the richest dish benefits from reduction.
+At nearly two hours and 45 minutes, however, this ambitious new playl sometimes forgets that even the richest dish benefits from reduction.

 HEDDA GABLER at The Old Globe